Financial Poise

 Give Up Diet Soda, Limit Antibiotic Use, and Eat Fermented Foods

-Most people think bacteria are harmful, but the trillions of good bacteria in our stomachs are critical to overall health.
+Most people think bacteria are harmful, but the trillions of good bacteria in our stomachs are critical to our overall health.
 Most things we ingest enter through the stomach, so it’s no surprise that the stomach affects our immune systems.
 The strong link between the gut and other organs — including the brain — is new.

 Gut Health Is Your Body’s First Line of Defense

-You can learn a lot about gut health by reading Brain Maker by Dr. David Perlmutter, M.D., and The Microbiome Solution by Dr. Robynne Chutkan, M.D.
+You can learn a lot about gut health by reading Brain Maker by Dr. David Perlmutter, MD, and The Microbiome Solution by Dr. Robynne Chutkan, MD.

 High Carb Diet

 Carbohydrates dominate the Western diet.
 Bacteroidetes (B-type) and Firmicutes (F-type) are two families of good bacteria in your gut.
+The F-type thrives on carbohydrates.

 A 2010 Harvard Study found that gut bacteria of African tribes, who ate a high-fiber diet with few added sugars and less processed food, resulted in a microbiome dominated by the B-type bacteria.
 A Western diet resulted in a microbiome dominated by F-type bacteria.